 - 1. Determine the committee or individuals tasked with completing and submitting the Chapter Self-Assessment Booklet. - 2.
 Convene the chapter and complete the Self-Assessment Session session guidance notes provided earlier in this guide. - 3.
 Task individuals with creating and/or acquiring any needed supporting documentation.
 Set a date for all supporting documentation to be turned in to the committee or individuals completing the self-assessment booklet. - 4.
-Collect supporting documentation, preferably in a digital format. - 5.
+Collect supporting documentation in a digital format. - 5.
 Committee completes the booklet using the information and raw data created by the chapter in the self-assessment session. - Booklet available in editable PDF (see above link).
-Use only Adobe Reader to complete. - Fill in all editable fields, including chapter designation and current year on front cover. - Check boxes in each section for any supporting documentation being provided. - Save completed booklet for chapter records and reference. - 6.
-Email completed booklet and supporting documentation files to pep@sigmanu.org no later than April 30. - a.
-Please note that there is a 25MB file size limit on the Pursuit of Excellence Program inbox.
-If your submission booklet and supporting documents exceed 10MB: - i.
+Use only Adobe Reader to complete.
+Download and work from local copy (working in web version without downloading first may not save progress). - Fill in all editable fields, including chapter designation on front cover. - Check boxes in each section for any supporting documentation being provided. - Save completed booklet for chapter records and reference. - 6.
+Email completed booklet and supporting documentation to pep@sigmanu.org by April 30. - a.
+If your submission booklet and supporting documents exceed 25MB: - i.
 Spread your submission over multiple email messages to pep@sigmanu.org, ensuring that each message does not exceed 25MB total; OR - ii.
-Upload your submission to a third-party service such as Dropbox, Hightail or Google Drive and mail a link to download your submission to pep@sigmanu.org. - b.
+Upload your submission to a third-party service such as Dropbox or Google Drive and mail a link to download your submission to pep@sigmanu.org. - b.
 All submissions received by the General Fraternity will receive a confirmation email indicating receipt of the submission booklet and number of additional supporting documents received.
 If the chapter has not received a confirmation email within one week of their submission, they should contact the General Fraternity at pep@sigmanu.org to confirm receipt or request instructions for resubmission.